NESS-Network/NessNode/readme.md

-# Ness node DEMO
+# Ness Service Node

-This is first version of NESS node with only basic functionality and two services node and prng Devblog https://ness-main-dev.medium.com/

-## TODO

- * Authentication - DONE
- * Ness coin hours - DONE
+This is Privatess Service Node, a place for different microservices

+At the moment there are 3 services

+Devblog https://ness-main-dev.medium.com/

 ## Instalation

  * Apache
- * PHP 7.4+
+ * PHP 8.0+
  * Emercoin daemon with JsonRPC connection configured in `~/.emercoin/emercoin.conf` and `modules/emer/config/emercoin.php`
  * Clone PRNG from https://github.com/NESS-Network/PyUHEPRNG and run `python server.py` to launch random number generator
  * Change systemd configuration for apache in `/lib/systemd/apache2.service` or in `/lib/systemd/system/httpd.service` change the `PrivateTmp=false` to make `/tmp/*` directory readable